Search

 The selected files should now appear on the Shared files page under Virtual file system.

-After setting up the server, you can start using its functionality remotely over Meshnet.
+After setting up the server, you can use its functionality remotely over Meshnet.
 The shared files can be seen on the HFS front-end page.

 To access the HFS front-end page from remote devices in your Meshnet: